blogdaren/PHPCreeper/README.md

 - [ ] 爬虫项目管理可视化：The crawler application management visualization

 ## Motivation
-Nowdays, it has already existed in all kinds of language version of the spider framework, such as:
+Nowdays, there are all kinds of language version of the spider frameworks which have been born, such as:
 `Spiderman based on Java`、`Scrapy based on Python`、`go-colly based on Go` etc.
 However, we also need to realize that：when faced with business scenarios where any language is appropriate, no matter whether you are a novice or the PHP preconceived driver who is not so familiar